-This Bachelor of secondary education course provides initial teacher education for people who wish to work in secondary years (Years 7-12) school classroom settings.
-The bachelors in education (secondary) course contains four strands: Christian Studies, Education Studies, Discipline Studies (including Discipline Content and Curriculum and Pedagogy) and Professional Experiences.
+This Bachelor of Education (Secondary) provides initial teacher education for people who wish to work in secondary school (Years 7-12) classroom settings.
+The Bachelor of Education (Secondary) contains four strands: Christian Studies, Education Studies, Discipline Studies (including Discipline Content and Curriculum and Pedagogy) and Professional Experiences.

-Students in the Bachelor of Education Secondary course complete two teaching areas of 6 units each.
+Students in the Bachelor of Education (Secondary) complete two teaching areas of 6 units each.

-Course admission information, including the OP/selection rank, and student profile for the Bachelor of Education Secondary can be found here.
+Course admission information, including the ATAR/selection rank, and student profile for the Bachelor of Education (Secondary) can be found here.

 COURSE ADMISSION CRITERIA